fwextensions/QuicKey/docs/index.md

 ## Limit navigation to the current browser window

-If you have multiple browser windows open, you may want to navigate among only the recent tabs from the current window.
+If you have multiple browser windows open, you may want to navigate among only the recent tabs that are in the current window.
 To enable this behavior, open the *Options* page and select *Limit recent tabs to the current browser window*.
 Pressing the shortcuts for *Switch instantly between the two most recent tabs* or *Switch to the previous tab* will then switch only between recent tabs in the current window.

 You can also limit searching for tabs to the current browser window.